Healthy Homes Assessment Eskdale

 Eskdale Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building but you must ensure there is somewhere for surface and ground water to go, and also stop it from getting inside.
-When it concerns damp and moisture it is typically the things you don’t notice that can become a big problem and end up causing damage to your investment and affecting the tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the inside it’s also about the outside.
+You must ensure there is somewhere for surface, rain and ground water to go, and also stop it from getting into the building.
+When it concerns damp and moisture it is usually what you don’t see that could be a huge problem that can cause damage to your investment as well as affecting the tenant’s health.

-Rental properties should be equipped with effective drainage to get rid of rainwater, storm water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go and that it can’t linger underneath the buildings is an essential part of keeping your property dry.
+Rental properties must have effective drainage to eliminate the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between floorboards and ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from getting into the home.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from accumulating into the property.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection